- Historical, cultural and social background to the emergence of Christianity in the Roman Empire

 This subject introduces students to the Christian world of the first six centuries.
 It sketches the historical and cultural background that influenced the development of the thought and practice of early Christianity.

-A range of assessment procedures will be used to meet the unit learning outcomes and develop graduate attributes consistent with University assessment requirements.
+A range of assessment procedures will be used to meet the subject learning outcomes and develop graduate attributes consistent with University assessment requirements.
 Such procedures may include, but are not limited to: essays, reports, examinations, student presentations, case studies, online interactive student performance tasks.